singer-io/getting-started/docs/SPEC.md

 like, for example, the point where it left off.

 CATALOG is an optional argument pointing to a JSON file that the Tap can use to filter which streams should be synced.
-See the [Catalog](DISCOVERY_MODE.md#the-catalog) section for additional information.

 ```